SecretSighter/ThisFood2Cook/readMe.txt

     User contributions.

 Notes:
-    This is inteded to be used for mobile as well.
+    This is intended to be used for mobile as well.